lukstafi/invargent/README.md

 - [x] Add inequalities with a variable as one side and `min` as LHS or `max` as RHS to the numerical sort. (v1.2)
 - [x] Flagship example: AVL tree from OCaml standard library (height imbalance limited by 2). (v1.2)
 - [x] Option to detect all dead code. (v1.2.1)
-- [-] Improve coverage for examples from Chuan-kai Lin's PhD thesis. (v1.2.2)
+- [x] Improve coverage for examples from Chuan-kai Lin's PhD thesis. (v1.2.2)
 - [_] Solver directives in .gadt source code -- exposing the options available from the command-line interface. (v1.3)
 - [_] Or-patterns `p1 | p2` introducing disjunctions in premises, either eliminated by disjunction elimination or expanded by implication clause duplication -- depending on user-level option; preserved in exported code. (v1.3)
 - [_] Export Haskell code. (v1.3)